OpenShift Security Context Constraints

 6. Load Balancing

-Generic: Securing containerized environments
+Securing containerized environments

 Securing containerized environments is considerably different from securing the traditional monolithic application because of the inherent nature of the microservices architecture.
 We went from one to many, and there is a clear difference in attack surface and entry points.
-So there is much to consider for OpenShift network security and OpenShift security best practices, including many Docker security options.
+So, there is much to consider for OpenShift network security and OpenShift security best practices, including many Docker security options.

 The application stack previously had very few components, maybe just a cache, web server, and database separated and protected by a context firewall.
 The most common network service allows a source to reach an application, and the sole purpose of the network is to provide endpoint reachability.